AFI (band): First three albums (1995–1998)

 AFI's first full-length album, Answer That and Stay Fashionable was released July 4, 1995, on Wingnut Records.
 It was co-produced by Doug Sangalang and Rancid's Tim Armstrong and Brett Reed.
 The album featured fast and upbeat hardcore songs, with humorous lyrical themes, which are vocalized in songs such as "Nyquil", "Cereal Wars", and "I Wanna Get a Mohawk (But Mom Won't Let Me Get One)".
 Around this time, they coined the term 'East Bay hardcore' to describe their genre.

 AFI signed on to Nitro Records, a record label started by The Offspring's Dexter Holland and Greg K. AFI would remain with the label until the release of the 336 EP (2002).
 In 1996, they released their second album, Very Proud of Ya.
 Two songs from their previous album, "Yurf Rendenmein" and "Two of A Kind", were re-recorded for this album.
-After several tours in support of the album, Kresge decided to leave the group.
-His spot was filled by current AFI bassist Hunter Burgan for the remaining album tour dates.
+After several tours in support of the album, bringing AFI for the first time to Pacific Northwest.
+Kresge decided to leave the group.
+His spot was filled by current AFI bassist Hunter Burgan for the remaining album tour dates with the bands first appearance in Idaho and Montana.
+With opening acts, Toxic Narcotic from Boston, and Potbelly from Washington State.

 Burgan went on to help AFI record Shut Your Mouth and Open Your Eyes (1997) and was invited to become their full-time bassist.
 (Note: Snapcase member Frank Vicario had been asked to join the band on bass, and was even featured in a photo shoot, but Burgan's performance on the album convinced the rest of the band that he should join permanently.)
 Jade Puget, a former member of Influence 13 and Havok's close friend, also provided background vocals on the album, making it the first to feature the band's four current members.
 It is also the first album to be copyrighted to the band's official moniker, A Fire Inside.
 Subsequently, A Fire Inside EP (1998) was released, straying into some death rock territory and featuring a cover of the Cure and of the Misfits.
 It was Stopholese's last outing with the band.